Timolol-Solofarm, eye drops 0.5% 5 ml

 With unknown frequency: cardiac arrest, atrioventricular block, arrhythmia, palpitations, congestive heart failure, Raynaud’s phenomenon.

-Rarely: dyspepsia, dry mouth, abdominal pain.
+Rarely: dyspepsia, dry oral mucosa, abdominal pain.

 With unknown frequency: nausea, vomiting, diarrhea.

-Mental disorders Rarely: depression.
+Mental disorders Rare: depression.

 With unknown frequency: insomnia, memory loss, nightmares.